 YOUR COHERENCE STRUCTURE

-You start the process of looking at yourself and it seems that there is something that is repeated, and again, like a pattern.
+You begin the process of looking at yourself and it seems that there is something that repeats itself, over and over again, like a pattern.
 This has to do with what in coaching we identify as the coherence structure.
-This structure is formed by body, language and emotion.
-How many times do politically correct answers come out of your mouth??
-How many others don't you dare to say "no"?
-It often happens that, no matter how much you don't say it, actually, something bothers you and your body takes its toll through a stomach ache (body) or excessive crying (emotion); O, Conversely, you spontaneously respond outrageously, I mean, you speak without filter (language).
-Our structure is not independent, it is not autonomous, and it is very important to record our reactions and automatic responses, pay attention to what happens to us in these fields, if we hope to understand what happens to us with what worries us.
+This structure is made up of body, language and emotion.
+How many times do politically correct answers come out of your mouth?
+How many others don't dare to say “no”?
+Many times it happens that, even if you don't say it, in reality, something bothers you and your body takes its toll through stomach pain (body) or excessive crying (emotion); or, on the contrary, you spontaneously respond in an outrageous way, that is, you speak without a filter (language).
+Our structure is not independent, it is not autonomous, and it is very important to take note of our automatic reactions and responses, to pay attention to what happens to us in these fields, if we hope to understand what is happening to us with what concerns us.
 Let's try an exercise.
-Imagine that you face that talk again, awkward encounter or situation: would you like it to be different?
+Imagine that you are faced with that conversation, meeting or uncomfortable situation again: would you like it to be different?
 So take a moment and after experiencing it, write down:

 • Is what you said really what you thought?